Shoulder Pain–Is It My Rotator Cuff?

-The rotator cuff is a group of 4 muscles that are responsible for stability of the shoulder.
+The rotator cuff is a group of 4 muscles that are responsible for the stability of the shoulder.
 Unfortunately, rotator cuff injuries are very common, either from repetitive overuse or from trauma to the shoulder.
 These injuries can occur at any age, but are more prevalent later in life.
 We often think of athletes or heavy laborers as being the most commonly affected, but older adults can injure the rotator cuff when they fall or strain their shoulder, such as when walking a dog on a leash and the dog lurches.
 If left untreated, this injury can cause significant pain and severely hamper your ability to use your arm.

 The rotator cuff is made up of 4 muscles and tendons (a tendon connects the muscle to the bone) that connect the upper arm bone (humerus) to the shoulder blade (scapula).
-The primary function of the rotator cuff is to keep the head of the humerus (the “ball” in the ball and socket joint) centered within the socket, thus providing stability of the shoulder joint.
+The primary function of the rotator cuff is to keep the head of the humerus (the “ball” in the ball and socket joint) centered within the socket, thus providing stability to the shoulder joint.
 The rotator cuff can become irritated and inflamed due to repetitive arm movements, heavy lifting, or a fall which, if left unattended can result in a rotator cuff tear.

 Tears often occur as a result of either trauma or long-term overuse of the shoulder.
 These are commonly labeled as either acute or chronic.